Transgender inmate management

-Ontario’s Policy for the Admission, Classification and Placement of Trans Inmates is among the most progressive in North America, and will ensure that all inmates are treated with the same dignity and respect, regardless of their gender expression or gender identity.
+Ontario’s Policy for trans inmates is among the most progressive in North America, and will ensure that all inmates are treated with the same dignity and respect, regardless of their gender expression or gender identity.

 Staff will exercise sensitivity and provide explanations and an opportunity for inmates to ask questions when performing searches.
 Trans inmates must be given the opportunity to choose who will perform any searches.
 Where the inmate chooses to have a male and female corrections officer involved in the search, the inmate must be provided the choice of which body parts are searched by whom.
 The inmate will be offered privacy in which to be searched, including any search of prosthetics.